 It was the rise of UX that took usability to another level and created a discipline that pierces through everything these days, from product ergonomics to the UX of titles and headlines in texts.

-On top of that, there are a few things that aid the solidity of your business in the eyes of the potential customers.
+On top of that, there are a few things that aid the solidity of your business in the eyes of potential customers.
 One of them being pervasiveness.
 The more options you provide, the more likely you are to hit the spot.
-I’m talking about these:
+We are talking about these:

 The real question is how to do that transition so that you don’t lose your audience, retain your distinctive features, and innovate at the same time?
 In other words, how to turn your website into an app?

 If you could just convert your website into an app, that would’ve been a nightmare.
 Like there aren’t enough low-quality, cheap, and poorly designed apps already.
 There’s a multitude of website-to-app converters on the net.
-And yet, any type of automatic conversion resource available is most likely, a scam.
+And yet, any type of automatic conversion resource available is most likely a scam.
 Not in the sense of taking your money and fleeing, but in the sense of complete garbage of a product you receive.
 Like any automatic solution, it can’t be compared to a bespoke one.
 App development costs money, and for a good reason.
 Programmers are paid so well because it is hard and there are no shortcuts.
 No out-of-the-box solution can approach the full potential of a native app, their ability would be very limited.

 The amount of functionality your website may feature does not necessarily mean all of that has to be in the app.
 With that said, you have to know how to play it safe and not eliminate the features that users appreciate.
 For example, Photoshop was initially a digital retouching tool that later grew into the #1 raster graphics editor.
 It’s hard to say what percentage of Photoshop users is creating visual content, as opposed to just tweaking photos.
 Although Adobe has recently released a mobile version of Photoshop for iPad, it is still not a real thing.
-The entire robustness of the Ps interface and algorithms can’t be copied into a mobile app or even a web version.
-I believe Adobe Creative Cloud will soon have to justify its bold naming and transition to the cloud technology.
+The entire robustness of the Ps interface and algorithms can’t be copied into a mobile app or even a web version

 Your startup took off somewhere.
 Whatever made it stand was the core of the app and its main worth.
-The ability to recognize that worth in the environment as ultra-competitive as digital product market is the key factor in your chances to skyrocket with your application.
+The ability to recognize that worth in the environment as ultra-competitive as the digital product market is the key factor in your chances to skyrocket with your application.
 Don’t stick to what got you there.
-Always look for the ways to introduce new value in the old familiar dressing.
+Always look for ways to introduce new value in the old familiar dressing.
 Here’s where the automated solutions are far behind the custom ones.
 In the case of apps produced by converters, it’s not possible to really develop them any further.